Electronic Health Record Modernization System (EHRM)

 The Problem

-The Department of Veterans Affairs' (VA) electronic health record (EHR) system is responsible for storing and maintaining veteran health data.
-This legacy system proved cumbersome for veterans, as it often required them to manage many printed documents and to repeatedly provide basic health information to different providers.
-Because veterans often have multiple providers and sources of care, they found the overall health data transfer to be inefficient and stressful.
+The Department of Veterans Affairs' (VA) electronic health record (EHR) system is critical for securely storing and maintaining veterans' health data.
+The legacy system presented significant challenges, often requiring veterans to manage extensive paperwork and repeatedly provide basic health information to different providers.
+Given that veterans often receive care from multiple sources, the lack of efficient data transfer added unnecessary stress and vulnerability to their health records.

 The Solution

-To address the VA’s data protection challenge, Elements 5 first created an interagency change configuration management system to prevent disruptions and ensure consistency.
+To address the VA’s data protection challenge, we first created an interagency change configuration management system to prevent disruptions and ensure consistency.
 We then assembled a team of system owners, firewall engineers, and cybersecurity personnel to act as a tracker and facilitator for network ports and CCB ticketing.
-These actions ensured data transfer and connectivity and streamline the review and approval system for changes made to the EHR system.
+These actions ensured data transfer and connectivity and streamlined the review and approval system for changes made to the EHR system.

 The Impact